bregman-arie/devops-exercises/README.md

 A memory leak is a programming error that occurs when a program fails to release memory that is no longer needed, causing the program to consume increasing amounts of memory over time.

 The leaks can lead to a variety of problems, including system crashes, performance degradation, and instability.
-Usually occuring after failed maintenance on older systems and compatibility with new components over time.
+Usually occurring after failed maintenance on older systems and compatibility with new components over time.
 </b></details>

 <details>